 - The two manual incline levels can help you to burn more calories.

 - The 40-inch long tread belt is relatively short.
+This might not be ideal for people with a long stride.

 If you’re interested in a basic treadmill, then the Merax JK 1603E might be worth a consideration.
 The three workout programs, three incline positions and a maximum speed of 6.2 mph make the JK 1603E especially suited for walkers.